bgruening/conda_r_skeleton_helper/README.md

 ## Installation

-You will need conda and conda-build 2 installed.
+You will need Python 3, conda, and conda-build 2 installed.
 To install conda-build 2 instead of 3, run the following:

 ```